 To study in Sweden, you must show the officials that you have enough finances to fund your studies in Sweden or that you are being sponsored by someone for the time that you’re studying in Sweden.

 To work in Sweden, non-EU/EEA students will require a permit.
 In Sweden, your employer is the person who applies for a work permit on your behalf.
 Also, there are no restriction on the working hours while you’re studying, as long as you can show It doesn’t affect your studies.

-With the above listed countries having low tuition costs, naturally, more applicants flood in wanting to apply to these schools.
+With the above listed Cheapest European Universities for International Students, naturally, more applicants flood in wanting to apply to these schools.
 This is credited to not only their tuition fees, but also the quality of education provided at these schools.
 Hence, you need to make sure your profile is up to the mark, with a stellar application to present to the AdCom to increase your chances of getting into these schools.

 To help with the same, you can check out our services through which we help applicants enhance their application to increase their chances of getting into their target schools.